saleyn/eixx/README.md

 linking and monitoring.
 The library is fully asynchronous and allows handling many connections and mailboxes in one OS thread.

-Ths library is dependend on {@link http://www.boost.org BOOST}
-project and erl_interface, which is a part of the {@link www.erlang.org Erlang} distribution.
+Ths library is dependend on http://www.boost.org project and erl_interface, which is a part of the www.erlang.org distribution.

 ### Downloading ###